 One of the things you learn running one of the best vein treatment centers in Hawaii is that patients don’t tend to take vein disease seriously.
-We meet many people who noticed the first signs of varicose veins years before they actually sought treatment from an Oahu varicose vein doctor.
+We meet many people who noticed the first signs of varicose veins years before they actually sought treatment from an varicose vein doctor Oahu, Hawaii.
 The majority of these patients thought that their varicose veins were merely a “cosmetic problem,” and decided to try to “live with them” instead of seeking treatment.
 They hid their legs under dark stockings and long pants, hoping that the swollen and discolored veins would “get better on their own.”
 Unfortunately, untreated vein disease doesn’t get better – it gets worse.
 So by the time these patients finally did come to see us, the comment they all made was, “I wish I had sought treatment sooner.”

 Vein disease is a real disease, and needs real treatment